 Charles Townsend on Refuse Pinnacle 16 Sept 1923

-We'd cross the neve of this to Red Mountain where we picked up our tracks of the morning.
-Our sleep that night was seriously disturbed by a couple of large pack rats and a number of mice.
-And the packrats carried a large portion of our firewood for behind the stove to the floor under our bunk where they were evidently trying to make a nest.
+Our sleep that night, and every night we spent at the cabin, was seriously disturbed by a couple of large pack rats and a number of mice, which kept up an incessant clatter among the pots and pans, and knocked over everything moveable.
+The last night we were there it turned much colder, and the pack rats carried a large portion of our firewood from behind the stove to the floor under our bunk, where they were evidently trying to make a nest.

 September 17, 1923: Whistler Mountain

-Whistler On Monday September 17th we made a half-day trip to Mount Whistler.
+On Monday, September 17th, we made a half-day trip to Mt.
+Whistler.
 The top is a series of mounds, and it takes some time to find out which is the highest.
-From the highest point we had a fine view of Rainbow Valley and the Garibaldi district tempted us to photograph it again.
-Mount Whistler has said to be 7200 feet in height but it did not seem to us much higher than the Helmet Peak of 6800 feet in the Garibaldi district.
+From the highest point we had a fine view of Rainbow Valley, and the Garibaldi district tempted us to photograph it again, Mt.
+Whistler is said to be 7,200 feet in height, but it did not seem to us to be any higher than Helmet Peak, 6,800 feet.

 Charles Townsend Whistler Mountain 17 Sept 1923